opalmedapps/opal-db-management/README.md

 ## Running the databases with encrypted connections

 If a dev chooses they can also build the containers in this repo with SSL enabled to encrypt all db connections and traffic.
-To do this, first refer to the [opal docs guide on self signed certificates](https://opalmedapps.gitlab.io/docs/guides/self_signed_certificates/) for instructions on how to generate self-signed SSL certificates.
-Place them in the `certs` directory.
+To generate the SSL certificates for the database container and the client applications:

+1. Open a bash CLI and navigate to the `certs/` directory of your db-docker.
+There should be three files there already, an `openssl-ca.cnf`, an `openssl-server.cnf`, and a `v3.ext`.
+These provide the details for openssl to generate the various certificates required to enable encrypted connections between any client application container and the database container.
+2. Generate the certificate authority (CA) certificate:

+    ```shell
+    # Create CA private key
+    openssl genrsa 4096 > ca-key.pem
+    # Create CA public key
+    openssl req -config openssl-ca.cnf -new -x509 -nodes -days 3600 -key ca-key.pem -out ca.pem
+    ```

+3. Generate the server certificate:

+    ```shell
+    # Create the server's private key and a certificate request for the CA
+    openssl req -config openssl-server.cnf -newkey rsa:4096 -nodes -keyout server-key.pem -out server-req.pem
+    # let the CA issue a certificate for the server
+    openssl x509 -req -in server-req.pem -days 3600 -CA ca.pem -CAkey ca-key.pem -set_serial 01 -out server-cert.pem -sha256 -extfile v3.ext
+    ```

+4. Check the validity of these certs (a message like 'certificate OK' should appear.)

+    ```shell
+    openssl verify -CAfile ca.pem server-cert.pem
+    openssl verify -CAfile ca.pem ca.pem
+    ```

-In the `.env` file, set `USE_SSL=1` and fill in the `SSL_CA` variable with the path to the public key of the certificate authority file.
+5. In the `.env` file, set `USE_SSL=1` and fill in the `SSL_CA` variable with the path to the public key of the certificate authority file (`/certs/ca.pem`).

-Finally, uncomment the ssl.cnf line in your docker-compose.yml to add these connection parameters to the database.
+6. Finally, uncomment two lines in your docker-compose.yml: In the `adminer` section uncomment the `./config/adminer-login-ssl.php` volume specification which will enable adminer to connect over SSL.
+Also uncomment the `./config/ssl.cnf` volume specification in the `db` section to enable the server-side SSL settings.
 [Windows users may have to re-save the `ssl.cnf` as 'read-only'](https://stackoverflow.com/a/51854668) for docker to actually use the configs listed there.

 ## Alembic Database Revisions Management